 Emotional Intelligence (EI) can become a very important characteristic to show to your interviewer that you have the proper ability and mental skills for a job.
-It conveys your ability to feel, communicate, use, recognise, describe, remember, learn from, identify, understand, manage, and channelise your emotions.
+Not only does EI convey your ability to feel and recognise your emotions, but it also helps you understand, manage, and channelise them.
 If you are emotionally intelligent, you can manage your own emotions as well as the emotions of others in your team.

 So how can you show emotional intelligence?
 Here are some ways.